Chart Color Schemes

 Edensor Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Edensor Park's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Edensor Park's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Edensor Park stood at 39.5%, with mortgaged dwellings at 33.5% and rented ones at 27.0%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427, while the median weekly rent was $450, slightly higher than Sydney metro's figure of $470.
-Nationally, Edensor Park's mortgage repayments were significantly higher at $2,167 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+The median weekly rent in Edensor Park was $450, slightly higher than Sydney metro's figure of $470.
+Nationally, Edensor Park's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing